 Centennial Lakes 8

-This was a rather generic General Cinema theater built in 1990, which offered high-priced popcorn and snacks alongside first-run movies in a nothing-special atmosphere.
+This was a rather generic General Cinema theater opened August 17, 1990, which offered high-priced popcorn and snacks alongside first-run movies in a nothing-special atmosphere.
 Towards the end, the theater was kept remarkably nice, but when you consider the much, much nicer 16-plex (also AMC) two blocks down the road, it’s pretty much a given.

-One cool thing about this theater is that they weren’t afraid to let a movie run a little long — the Centennial Lakes was the only theater to still have “The Passion Recut” after the first week it ran, but it’ll have to remain a distant memory now that developers have decided to know the building down to add to the already-uppity shopping complex that blocks France Avenue of its roots.
+One cool thing about this theater is that they weren’t afraid to let a movie run a little long – the Centennial Lakes was the only theater to still have “The Passion Recut” after the first week it ran.
+The Cenennial Lakes 8 was closed March 31, 2005.
+It’ll have to remain a distant memory now that developers have decided to knock the building down to add to the already-uppity shopping complex that blocks France Avenue of its roots.
 Remember the France Avenue Drive-In?
 Yeah, you may be the only one.
-I will post when they finally knock the building down.

 In the early 90’s – it was state of the art.
 Saw many good first runs there.
 T2 for example looked and sounded great at Centennial Lakes.